 - For advertising and marketing purposes, including to measure how effective our marketing is:

-- We will only send you marketing information, including our newsletter and details of forthcoming events if you have given us specific consent;
+- We may contact you by email or text message for marketing purposes, including our newsletter and details of forthcoming events if you have agreed to be contacted in this way

-In order to contact you directly with marketing (particularly electronically), we will make sure that we have your consent.
+In order to contact you directly with marketing (particularly electronically), we will make sure that we have your consent (for corporate subscribers, or for postal or telephone contact we may also rely on legitimate interest).
 In other scenarios (for example, serving online adverts to you or measuring the effectiveness of our marketing), we will rely on our legitimate interests as a charity, always ensuring that your rights are protected.

 - For security and legal and compliance purposes:

 - As part of our efforts to keep our site safe and secure

 - As we believe to be necessary or appropriate in each case in order to comply with laws or legal process;

 - To detect or prevent fraud or other illegal activity